West HealthMosaic

 Negotiation Outcomes Calculator

-Our interactive model lets you control Medicare prescription drug price negotiation policy.
-Select policy options and see the effects and tradeoffs between the number of drugs that would be subject to negotiation and the potential savings to Medicare for 2026-2030.
+Our interactive model lets you control Medicare negotiation of prescription drug prices.
+Select the below policy options to see the tradeoffs between the number of drugs that would be subject to negotiation and the potential savings to Medicare for 2026-2030.

 Policy Outcomes